How to Take the Ferry to Taiwan

 Fuzhou – Matsu Island ferry (and domestic Taiwan ferry from Matsu to Keelung)

 In 2015 I took the ferry from Fuzhou, China to Nangan in the Matsu Islands, a group of small islands located just off the coast of China’s Fujian province but administered by the ROC (i.e. Taiwanese government).
-The ferry only takes two hours, running daily in the morning (as always, see the excellent Seat61 for schedule details); you get stamped out of China before boarding, and stamped in to Taiwan upon arrival in Nangan.
+The ferry only takes two hours, running daily in the morning; you get stamped out of China before boarding, and stamped in to Taiwan upon arrival in Nangan.
 From there, it’s still quite a long way to the main Taiwan island; there is a ferry (8 to 10 hours) from Nangan to Keelung (a port city near Taipei, see below) but it’s a daytime crossing and leaves Nangan before the Fuzhou ferry gets in, making it necessary to stay for one night in Nangan if you don’t want to fly.

 After disembarking at the port in Nangan I messed around for a while trying to work things out and buy a ticket for the next day, but the staff just said to come back at 8 (I think it was 8!
 Obviously make your own enquiries) the next morning and buy my ticket before boarding.
 I then found a reasonably priced hotel a short walk from the ferry terminal, and spending the night in Nangan is certainly no bad thing – it’s an attractive little island and I took an afternoon walk along the coast; you could also rent a scooter and drive around the island in a couple of hours.
 If you have a couple of days spare, you can also visit the other islands in the Matsu group, as there are ferry connections to each of the larger populated islands from the same terminal at which the Fuzhou ferry arrives.